Deepaneesh/Report-creation-using-R/README.md

 R Programming for Reporting: Creating Presentations with RMarkdown This project demonstrates the use of R Programming for generating presentation slides and reports.
-Using the RMarkdown package, we can create interactive and visually appealing:
+Using the RMarkdown package, we can create interactive and visually appealing:<br/>

 •   Presentation slides
 •	HTML reports
 •	PDF reports

 Types of Presentations in R Programming
 RMarkdown supports the creation of three types of presentations:
 1. Slidy-Presentation